steveklabnik/jujutsu-tutorial/src/sharing-code/named-branches.md

-Named branches are mostly an interoperability feature in `jj`; other than some sort of "main branch" that indicates where shared history lives, other branches aren't neccesary to get work done.
+Named branches are mostly an interoperability feature in `jj`; other than some sort of "main branch" that indicates where shared history lives, other branches aren't necessary to get work done.
 However, if you use a tool like GitHub, which bases a lot of its functionality around `git` branches, then you'll end up using more than one named branch.